 - coming out to the Hope airfield a few weekends prior to the course and joining the VSA and enjoying regular weekend training, or

 - by purchasing a 4-Flight Package.
 The 4 flights can be done over several days, and it is recommended that this is done over at least two weekends.
-The idea of the 4- flight package is for the prospective student to find out if this is really for him or her.
+The idea of the 4- flight package is for the prospective member/student to find out if this is really for him or her.
+A 4-Flight Package can be converted to full membership at any time in the same soaring season.

 Doing a number of flights before the course will ensure that you are physically and mentally prepared for the gliding course, and that you are not starting off right at the beginning of your training.
 This way you will maximize your training while on the course towards becoming a licenced glider pilot.

 - These courses are for VSA club members only, and get booked up very quickly (and are on a first come first served basis).
-Glider Rental and Tow fees are extra (see pricing here: http://vancouversoaring.com/pricing)
+Glider Rental and Tow fees are extra (see the Pricing Page)

-- We can typically only accommodate 2 students per instructor, unless otherwise agreed to beforehand (dependant on student’s prior flying experience)
+- We can typically only accommodate 2 students per instructor, unless otherwise agreed to beforehand (dependent on student’s prior flying experience)

 Ab-Initio Course Objective